ConfidenceDev/Plurg-Mail/README.md

 # Plurg-API

-An information mailing list, simplifying the reach to latest information on product and services
+An information mailing list, simplifying the reach to latest information on products and services

 # Website